-Enter the number of jobs completed and the total hours worked into the calculator to determine the technician’s efficiency as a percentage.
-This calculator helps to evaluate the productivity of a technician or a team.
+Enter the number of jobs completed, the total actual hours worked, and the standard time per job into the calculator to determine the technician’s efficiency as a percentage.
+This calculator helps evaluate the productivity of a technician or a team by comparing earned (standard) time to actual time.

 Technician Efficiency Formula

-The following formula is used to calculate the technician’s efficiency:
+The following formula is used to calculate the technician's efficiency (earned time compared to actual time):

 Variables: